 Let me ask all you parents out there who drive minivans filled with kids a question; What happens when you have three children under the age of ten and you come to a complete stop in a proper parking space at any park with a swing sets, monkey bars and a tall, tall metal ladder?

 Remember those braces on her legs?
 Remember her having to hold hands as she descended those concrete stairs?
-Emma could walk or run about ten steps and then every time would fall down forward, bracing her fall, and then get back on her feet.
+Emma could walk or run about ten steps and then every time would fall down forward, bracing her fall using her hands and arms as shock absorbers, and then get back on her feet.
 Over and over and over and over again covering those approximately forty yards to the playground equipment.
 What are Marie and I supposed to do?